javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/01-error-nonexisting/task.md

 # Error on reading non-existant property

+Usually, an attempt to read a non-existant property returns `undefined`.

-Create a proxy that throws an error for an attempt to read of a non-existant property.
+Create a proxy that throws an error for an attempt to read of a non-existant property instead.

 That can help to detect programming mistakes early.

-Write a function `wrap(target)` that takes an object `target` and return a proxy instead with that functionality.
+Write a function `wrap(target)` that takes an object `target` and return a proxy that adds this functionality aspect.

 That's how it should work: